rajpathak-eng/Trading-Chart-Widgets/README.md

     - Paste the embed code into the HTML of your website.
     - The widget will now be displayed on your website with a backlink to your site.

-## Contribution

-Contributions are welcome!
-Please open an issue or submit a pull request with your improvements.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.